-Start with build costs, which can be broken down as follows:
+Build costs for a single storey extension can be broken down as follows:

 - If you’re looking to build an extension on a budget, you can achieve a single storey extension for around £1,500 to £1,900/m² for basic quality (a 4m x 5m extension would work out at around £30,000)

 - For good quality, expect to pay between £1,900 to £2,200/m² (or £38,000 for a 4m x 5m addition)

 - For a high spec extension, you’ll pay between £2,200 to £2,400/m² (or upwards of £44,000 for an extension of 4m x 5m)